-III.6.2.1 Probationary appointments made at the Associate Professor and Professor ranks shall involve a maximum probationary term of three (3) years.
+III.6.2.1 Probationary appointments made at the Associate Professor and Professor ranks shall involve a maximum probationary term of four (4) years.

-Tenure decisions shall be made in the second (2nd) year of the appointment.
+Tenure decisions shall be made in the third (3rd) year of the appointment following the regular tenure process described in III.6.4.
 In exceptional cases, when an appointment is made of a person with a record of outstanding scholarship, tenure may be awarded immediately upon appointment, but only after the relevant Departmental/Program Personnel Committee and COAP have been consulted.

-III.6.2.2 Probationary appointments made at the Assistant Professor or Lecturer rank shall involve an initial probationary term of three (3) years and a probationary reappointment for a further two (2) year term subject to a recommendation for reappointment carried out under the provisions of III.6.3.2.
-Consideration for tenure occurs in the fourth year of probationary service.

-III.6.2.3 In exceptional cases, members may receive early consideration for tenure in the second (2nd) year of the initial three (3) year term provided they have demonstrated (i) outstanding scholarship, and (ii) teaching of high quality.
-In order to assess outstanding scholarship, the Departmental/Program Tenure Committee shall solicit the views, in writing, of two (2) external assessors (i.e., from universities or institutions outside Trent), one (1) of whom shall be named by the candidate.
+- III.6.2.2 Probationary appointments made at the Assistant Professor or Lecturer rank shall involve an initial probationary term of four (4) years and a probationary reappointment for a further two (2) year term subject to a recommendation for reappointment carried out under the provisions of III.6.3.2.
+Consideration for tenure occurs in the fifth (5th) year of probationary service. - III.6.2.3 In exceptional cases, members may receive early consideration for tenure in the third (3rd) year of the initial four (4) year term provided they have demonstrated (i) outstanding scholarship, and (ii) teaching of high quality.
+The early tenure hearing process follows the regular tenure hearing process described in III.6.4 with the addition of the use of external reviewers to assess outstanding scholarship.
+To obtain the external assessments, the Departmental/Program Tenure Committee shall contact, in writing, two (2) external assessors (i.e., from universities or institutions outside Trent), one (1) of whom shall be named by the candidate.
 Evidence of outstanding scholarship may include publications, presentations, academic, professional or public recognition related to the member's scholarly work, and such evidence shall clearly demonstrate the significant superiority of such scholarship to that required in the regular tenure process.
+The early tenure hearing process can be initiated by either the member or the Departmental/Program Personnel Committee as part of the probationary reappointment process (see III.6.3.2).

-In cases where early tenure is not granted, members will be reappointed for a further two (2) year term and consideration for tenure shall occur in the fourth (4th) year of probationary service.
+In cases where early tenure is not granted, members will be subject to either

+Recommendations (i) or (iii) of III.6.3.2.

-- III.6.2.4 Combined Limited Term/Probationary Service - III.6.2.4.1 When a limited term appointment is converted to a probationary appointment, the maximum period of limited term and probationary service shall be eight (8) years. - III.6.2.4.2 A member with previous combined limited term service within the bargaining unit of two (2) or three (3) years who is converted to a probationary appointment is eligible to be considered for tenure in the second (2nd) year of the probationary appointment, if the member chooses to count his/her previous limited term service as probationary service.
+III.6.2.4 Combined Limited Term/Probationary Service

+- When a limited term appointment is converted to a probationary appointment, the maximum period of limited term and probationary service shall be nine (9) years. - III.6.2.4.2 A member with previous combined limited term service within the bargaining unit of two (2) or three (3) years who is converted to a probationary appointment is eligible to be considered for tenure in the second (2nd) year of the probationary appointment, if the member chooses to count his/her previous limited term service as probationary service.
 In these cases, reappointment and early consideration for tenure do not apply.